China is one of the world's largest centers for bearing manufacturing, producing roughly 30–40% of global bearing output.

 Factory → End Customer

-This structure usually fits organizations with high volume and stable long-term demand.
+This structure fits organizations with high volume and stable long-term demand.

 If your purchasing volumes are limited, mixed, or irregular, direct factory purchasing may create friction: